pfmc-assessments/lingcod/doc/North.md

 55 tows coastwide.
 Given that lingcod are primarily a shelf species, data from this survey was not included in the model.

-[I DONT KNOW WHETHER THE NWFSC SLOPE SURVEYS ARE THE SAME AS AFSC SLOPE.
-SO NEED TO ADD DETAILS]

 The NWFSC also operated a slope survey during the years 1998-2002.
 Coastwide, 184 lingcod were sampled across 64 tows.
 Data from this survey were not included in the model for the same reasons why data from the \gls{s-aslope} were not included.